tomichj/authenticate/README.md

 * opinionated - set the "right" defaults, but let you control almost everything if you want
 * small footprint - as few public methods and modules as possible.
 Methods only loaded into your user model if needed.
 * configuration driven - almost all configuration is performed in the initializer

+### What's different about Authenticate?

+Authenticate provides rails authentication with email & password.
+Authenticate only works with Rails, and only with active record; this keeps it simple.
+There's no middleware, and no compromises or added complexity to support other ORMs.

+Authenticate uses a modular callback mechanism similar to Warden, but much simpler.
+A lot of functionality is provided: there are modules to detect brute force attacks, enforce maximum session lifetimes, session timeouts, track logins, etc.

 ## Implementation Overview